luisgstv/zillow-webscraper/README.md

     pip install -r requirements.txt
 ```

-3. Once you run the script, you will be prompted to enter the ZIP code for the location you want to scrape.
-The data scraping process depends on the number of pages and listings available.
+3. Run the script and enter either:
+   - A single ZIP code,
+   - Multiple ZIP codes separated by commas (e.g., `90210, 94103`),
+   - Or the name of a .txt file containing ZIP codes.

+The script will then begin the data scraping process.
+It typically takes less than 30 seconds for searches with 5 pages or fewer, depending on the number of ZIP codes provided.